BUU44580 Managing New Product Development

-On successful completion of this module students should be able to:
+On successful completion of this module students should be able:

 Recommended Texts/Key Reading:

 The module is based on a combination of case studies and readings.
 All case studies are available online from the module blackboard site.
 Readings are available mainly online from the Library E-Journals collection (designated L) and, occasionally, online from the module blackboard site (designated B).